 ADDING FUEL

 Fuel Filler Cap (Gas Cap)

 The gas cap is located on the driver's side of the vehicle.
-If the gas cap is lost or damaged, be sure the replacement cap is for use with this vehicle.
+If the gas cap is lost or damaged, be sure the replacement cap is the correct one for this vehicle.